All my life experiences, good and not so good, made me who I am, prepared me for what I do. I am grateful.

 7. “I can’t trust others with my secrets.”

 If this is you, this will be the first issue you’ll need to address!
 Members learn how to trust by being trustworthy.
 Groups immediately study how to maintain confidentiality, because that is the necessary ingredient for true sharing.
-All on to one (121) meetings are based on the foundational concept of mutual confidentiality.
+All private meetings are based on the foundational concept of mutual confidentiality.

 8. “No one knows my business like I do”